 As Enda mentions, our reputation for quality is built on three principles, central to which is the quality of our people.
 As one of Ireland's largest employers of graduates, PwC has a huge focus on developing key talent.
 We ensure that our clients get the best advice and our people are the best they can be.
 In a world of change, it is becoming increasingly more important that people are equipped to be part of the workforce of the future.
 By engaging, training and empowering our people, we are setting up the platform for future improvement, innovation and success.
-I am proud and privileged to lead an exceptional group.
-The feedback I regularly receive from clients, and those who come into contact with PwC, reinforces what great ambassadors they are for the firm.

 We continuously invest in innovation and new technology to support our people and our services across the firm, to meet the changing audit challenges in the digital age and to enhance the quality of our audit services.
+In that regard, we continue to welcome the positive role that IAASA plays in safeguarding Ireland's reputation for having a strong regulatory environment in which to do business.